Awarded

 While so, the activities of GFPR slowed down during the COVID pandemic.
 But since last year, under the Presidentship of Sister BK Sarala ji, GFPR is once again active with new energy.

-This year, I am happy to inform you that the Leadership of GFPR has decided to confer the Golden Triangle Award to Dr Ajit Pathak, National President of PRSI and Mr Y Babji, Editor, Public Relations Voice.
+This year, the Leadership of GFPR has decided to confer the Golden Triangle Award to Dr Ajit Pathak, National President of PRSI and Mr Y Babji, Editor, Public Relations Voice.

 While GFPR continues to serve as a Brahma Kumaris initiative, strongly desires to associate with Public Relations Society of India, the Country’s oldest and biggest professional association of PR practitioners and Corporate Communicators, for ethical outreach.

-Coming back to the theme of the seminar, let us remember: peace does not mean there is no conflict.
+Back to the subject, let us remember: peace does not mean there is no conflict.
 It means there is calmness inside.
 Harmony does not mean everything is the same.
 It means we all live together with mutual respect.
 Public Relations is not just about promoting an organisation.
 It is about speaking to the heart of society.

 Let us all, PR professionals, faculty, students and spiritual seekers join together and commit ourselves to communication that is ethical, kind and thoughtful.
 Let us strengthen ourselves, and in doing so, help create a more peaceful society.